 Net cash provided by operating activities for the six months ended June 30, 2019 was \$3.3 million and consisted of a net cash inflow of non-cash adjustments of \$18.6 million and \$0.5 million from changes in our net operating assets and liabilities, which were offset partially by a net loss of \$15.9 million.
 The non-cash adjustments consisted primarily of amortization of intangibles and depreciation, stock based compensation expense and amortization of debt issuance costs, which were partially offset by changes in deferred income taxes.
-The net cash inflow from changes in our net operating assets and liabilities was primarily related to decreases in accounts receivable and inventories, as well as an increase in other liabilities and accrued expenses.
+The net cash inflow from changes in our net operating assets and liabilities and accrued expenses.
 The cash inflow was partially offset by a decrease in accounts payable mainly due to timing of payments.